Drop in Local, County Unemployment Rates Reported - Outlook Newspapers

 “These 104,300 new jobs, the fifth time this year of six-figure job growth, represent new paychecks for Californians and new employees on payroll for businesses,” Newsom said in a statement.
 “We still have more work to do in regaining those jobs lost to the pandemic, but this is promising progress for California’s economic recovery.”

 Despite optimism surrounding the state’s job gains, economists have cautioned that the Delta variant of the coronavirus makes the near future of California’s unemployment rate uncertain.
-Transmission of the virus, though apparently decreasing, has remained high, with more than 40% of the state still not fully vaccinated.
+Transmission of the virus, though apparently decreasing, has remained high, with more than 40% of the state’s population still not fully vaccinated.